se-sic/coronet/README.md

     * possible values: [*`"cochange"`*, `"callgraph"`, `"mail"`, `"issue"`]
 - `artifact.directed`
     * The directedness of edges in an artifact network
     * **Note**: This parameter does not take effect for now, as the `cochange` relation is always undirected, while the `callgraph` relation is always directed.
+For the other relations (`mail` and `issue`), we currently do not have data available to exhibit edge information.
   * [`TRUE`, *`FALSE`*]
 - `edge.attributes`
     * The list of edge-attribute names and information